Koenarvs/JobSearchCrew/README.md

-Here is the Markdown version of the text in the image:

 # Job Search Assistant

 A CrewAI-powered application designed to streamline the job search process by analyzing resumes, searching for relevant job postings, matching candidates with suitable positions, and generating comprehensive job application reports.